jflex-de/jflex/docs/md/lex-specs.md

     Unicode surrogate characters, and as a result expressions such as `[^]` (any character) and `\p{...}` (characters having a Unicode property) can match more than one `char`.

+-   `yyatEOF()`

+    returns whether the scanner has reached the end of the reader it reads from, which often corresponds to the end of file.

 -   `int yyline`

     contains the current line of input (starting with 0, only active